dlamblin/insight-data-engineering-code-challenge/README.md

 > the [Guava][guava] maintainers for such a breadth of performant time-savers
 > the [Dagger][dagger] maintainers for making DI less error-prone
 > the JCommander maintainers for a flexible argument parser
-> the Gradle maintainers for their fine minimally-full-featured build-package-deploy toolset
+> the Gradle maintainers for their fine minimally-full-featured build-package-deploy tool-set
 > JetBrains Community Edition contributors for the slickest IDE this side of a text editor
 > Perl 5 maintainers for keeping the tool, that can do these tasks in 1 to 40 lines, fast as ever
 > Git and GitHub for complementing each other and focusing on what you each do best